bpmutter/xyz/journey/_posts/2020-09-16-on-craftmanship.markdown

 Anyways, in times like these, I do find it especially useful to have my whiteboard easily accessble, in the case that my fleeting propositions may not hold onto their real estate in my headspace.
 I cannot be more glad that coronavirus is keeping me home; otherwise, it would feel less natural to remain glued to my computer, anticipating the lightbulb moments and promptly acting on those.

 20 mins are up; need to adhere to this limit as to keep myself on track.
 Perhaps I should alternate between languages that I feel like I'm starting to lose fluency in.
-Brasilian Portuguese is still the lingua franca of my showers, though I miss being able to express my thoughts in the language. :)
+Brasilian Portuguese is still the lingua franca of my showers (shout out to Bossa nova), though I miss being able to express my thoughts more actively in the language. :)